mustious/mustious.github.io/_pages/quotes.md

 Set your heart ablaze - Kyojuro Rengoku

 ## **My Quotes**
-First, you must believe above all things, then persevere beyond all things.
+First, you must believe, then you must persevere.